 “I know anecdotally a lot of gun hunters are getting frustrated,” said Dr. Fredrick Prehn, the board’s vice-chair.
 “They think the bigger bucks are getting killed during the rut, which I believe is true.”

 At the center of this debate is the advanced power of crossbows.
-The weapons have improved range and accuracy over traditional bows, combined with the long season accounts for the higher kill rate.
+The weapon’s improved range and accuracy over traditional bows, combined with the long season accounts for the higher kill rate.

 “I think that when you have a weapon that can be accurate at 100 yards … and I have seen it and witnessed it,” said Prehn.
 “That weapon is becoming quite lethal.”